BBowenDev/BotWise/README.md

 **A Model to Capture and Recognize Bot Activity on Twitter**

 ### **Introduction**
-BotWise is a model to analyze
+BotWise is a model to analyze human activity and characteristics on Twitter and compare that to novel data of unknown origin.
+An account may either be marked as "likely a bot" or "not likely a bot."
+The model also errs on the side of caution, only flagging an account at 95% certainty or above.

 ### **Prerequisites**
 - Python 3.8 or greater